niplav/site/content.md

 ### Did __Anybody__ *Think* About The Incentives?

-We can then look at the prize from another lens: Which algorithms' measures does this prize increase?
+We can then look at the prize from another lens: Which [algorithms' measures](zackmdavis.net/blog/2013/08/measure/) does this prize increase?
 Surely not the one of people who are willing to put in a decade into a post about spaced repetition, since one of the requirements is that the blog should have been started at most 12 months ago (‽), so the algorithms you incentivize is not “puts a lot of effort into a blog”, but “puts a lot of effort into a blog as long as there is a juicy prize at the finish line”.
 (The website states that only blogs started "within the last 12 months" are eligible for the prize—does that refer to the 12 months before the announcement of the prize, or the date at which the prize is given out?)

 Of the blogs that will win the prizes, how many of them will persist *after* the prize is given out?
-Not many, I reckon.<!--TODO: make predictionbook predictions about this-->.
+Not many, I reckon.<!--TODO: make predictionbook predictions about this-->

-Rewarding this kind of unmaintained one-shot content creates epistemic fireworks, not epistemic infrastructure: posts that come to fruition slowly, that potentially will still be read in five years.
+Rewarding this kind of unmaintained one-shot content creates not epistemic infrastructure (posts that come to fruition slowly, that potentially will still be read in five years), but epistemic fireworks (or, in the best case, epistemic tinder that sparks discussions).

 ### Long-Term Prizes for New Blogs